kojiro526/pandoc-pack/README.md

 Usage: ./build.sh [OPTIONS] directory
 -f          Attempt to overwrite the output file without prompting for confirmation.
 -n          Specify this when the structure of your project is part/chapter.
+-i          Specify this if you want to build images only.
 -o FILENAME Output file path.
 -r FILENAME Specify a docx templete(reference.docx) for pandoc -h          Show this help.